These dehydrated plantain chips are the perfect healthy snack. They are so easy to make. Furthermore, you only need one

-Although these plantain chips only require 1 ingredient, you can also add a pinch of sea salt to bring out the plantain’s sweet flavor, but to be honest, I opted not to use sea salt.
+Although these dehydrated plantain chips only require 1 ingredient, you can also add a pinch of sea salt to bring out the plantain’s sweet flavor, but to be honest, I opted not to use sea salt.

 I dehydrated half of the plantain chips without any seasonings, and they came out perfectly.
 They were sweet and delicious.

 To make the cinnamon sugar plantain chips, I combined 2 tablespoons of stevia and 1/2 teaspoon of cinnamon, then sprinkled them onto the plantain chips before placing them into my dehydrator.

 PRO TIP: Line your dehydrator trays with parchment paper before you put your plantain chips into the dehydrator.
-If you place the plantain chips directly onto the trays, they will stick to the trays, and it will be hard to peel the chips from the tray once they are finished dehydrating.
+If you place the plantain chips directly onto the trays, they will stick to the trays.
+It will be hard to peel the chips from the tray once they are finished dehydrating.

 Should I Use Green Or Ripe Plantains For Plantain Chips?

 When it comes to green and ripe plantains, there are many conflicting views.
-The way I approach this subject is biased based on my preference for frying ripe plantains.
+The way I approach this subject is based on my preference for frying ripe plantains.

 I know what you are thinking; what does frying plantain have to do with dehydrating plantain?
 Let me explain; I grew up eating fried plantain which are pretty common throughout the Caribbean.

 While you can use green plantain to make plantain chips, I would not recommend it.

 Green plantains are very hard to peel.
 Even if you cut both ends of the plantain, cut a slit down the middle, you will still have a hard time separating the peel from the plantain.

 Furthermore, green plantains are not as sweet as ripe plantains.
 You will end up with plantain chips that are dry, chalky, and cardboard-like.

-How To Make Plantain Chips In the Oven
+How To Make Dehydrated Plantain Chips In the Oven

 There’s no need to fret if you do not have a dehydrator.
-You can make plantain chips in the oven.
+You can make dehydrated plantain chips in the oven.
 The oven method is quicker than using a dehydrator.